cewing/training.python_web/source/presentations/session02.rst

 * It should have a 'home directory', and look only in that location.

-* If the URI is a directory, it should return a listing and the mimetype ``text/plain``.
+* If the URI is a directory, it should return a plain-text listing and the mimetype ``text/plain``.

 * If the URI is a file, it should return the contents of that file and its correct mimetype.